yangyaoc/yangyaoc.github.io/SQL/Apply Filters.md

 match because the dataset represents Mexico as `MEX` and `MEXICO`.
 The percentage sign (`%`) represents any number of unspecified characters when used with `LIKE`.

-## Retrieve employees in Marketing
+## 4）Retrieve employees in Marketing
 My team wants to update the computers for certain employees in the Marketing department.
 To do this, I have to get information on which employee machines to update.
 The following code demonstrates how I created a SQL query to filter for employee machines